 Keith Webster, dean of University Libraries at Carnegie Mellon University, has been elected as the new Vice Chair of the National Information Standards Organization (NISO) for the 2017-2018 term, which will begin on July 1, 2017.
 In addition to his position as dean at Carnegie Mellon, Webster has a courtesy academic appointment at the University's H. John Heinz III College.
 He has also been a leader within NISO, having served as a Director and most recently as NISO's Treasurer.

 - July 11, 2017 at 12pm

-This GCC workshop offers several simple and effective strategies to improve the concision and clarity of your writing.
+Have you ever been told that your writing is too wordy?
+This workshop offers several simple and effective strategies to improve the concision and clarity of your writing.

 In 1964, five freshmen arrived at Carnegie Institute of Technology and became close friends.
 More than 50 years later, the women’s bond that was forged over studying and becoming young adults together remains strong…as does their connection to what is now Carnegie Mellon University.

 Millennials grew up using technology at an early age, but when it comes to academic reading they prefer print materials over digital formats.

 The finding comes from a study conducted by Carnegie Mellon University in Qatar Reference & Instruction Librarian A. M. Salaz, alongside researchers from Qatar University and Edith Cowan University in Perth, Australia.
 The work builds on prior research showing that in many cases students perform better academically after working with print materials.

 Hundreds of students pass through Hunt Library on any given day.
 But how many of them really think about the building they’re in?

 Vivian Davidson Hewitt (MM 1944), retired chief librarian, art collector and distinguished awards recipient received an Honorary Doctor of Humane Letters degree at Carnegie Mellon University’s 120th Commencement, Sunday, May 21.